hackutk/hackutk.github.io/content/calendar/_index.md

 	<div class="row">
 		<div class="4u 12u(mobilep)">
 		<h4>Calendar Notes</h4>
-		<p>Details regarding weekly meetings, CTFs, industry speakers, and other event specifics can be found on Slack and through the organization mailing list as the date draws near.
+		<p>Details regarding weekly meetings, CTFs, industry speakers, and other event specifics can be found on Discord and through the organization mailing list as the date draws near.
 Please <a href="contact.html">contact us</a> if you have any event suggestions!</p>
 		</div>
 		<div class="8u 12u(mobilep)">
 		<h4>Month Overview</h4>